boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 This document requests IANA to create a new registry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry group {{IANA-IPFIX}}.

+When a new code is assigned to an IPv6 EH in {{IANA-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
+The "Label" mirrors the "keyword" of an EH as indicated in {{IANA-Protocols}}, while the "Protocol Number" mirrors the "Protocol Number" in {{IANA-EH}}.
+IANA is requested to add the following note to {{IANA-EH}}:

+> Note:
+: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header. >>[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
+Modifications to existing registrations must be mirrored in [NEW_IPFIX_IPv6EH_SUBREGISTRY].

+> Note to the RFC Editor: Please replace [NEW_IPFIX_IPv6EH_SUBREGISTRY] with the link used by IANA for this new registry.

+Otherwise, the registration policy for the registry is Expert Review ({{Section 4.5 of !RFC8126}}).
+See more details in {{sec-de}}.

 The initial values of this registry are as follows:

 ~~~